3 Ways Late Drivers Cut Into Your Profits (Can Be Fixed With Asset & Cargo Tracking)

 This is no earth-shattering realization, but it bears reminding: if your drivers keep showing up late, don’t count on renewing your customer’s contract.
 You can also forget about referrals or positive reviews.
 When you manage a fleet, your reputation is one of your most important assets, and you could see profits take a serious hit if you can’t get driver lateness under control.

-How fleet tracking helps: With GPS tracking, route optimization, and real-time alerts, you can anticipate bad weather or traffic before it becomes a show-stopping issue — and save a customer relationship in the process.
+How trailer & asset tracking helps: With GPS tracking, route optimization, and real-time alerts, you can anticipate bad weather or traffic before it becomes a show-stopping issue — and save a customer relationship in the process.

 2. If one driver is late, it can affect every other driver’s schedule.

 Let’s say a driver goes to load up her truck to get to an important job site, only to find that the driver on the shift before hers has yet to return.
 She’s already in a bad mood by the time the truck finally arrives 20 minutes late.

 Anxious to get to the job on time, the doesn’t realize that she’s breaking the speed limit until she gets pulled over — which, in addition to costing a traffic penalty and driving up your insurance, makes her even later.
 Now, your customer’s mad, your employee’s morale is tanked, and you’re doing damage control on both fronts.